PhD admissions and planning

-- Full Fellowship funding is standard for admitted students.
+- Full fellowship funding is standard for admitted students.

-- With a few exceptions, all PhD students start in the Fall Term.
+- With a few exceptions, all PhD students start in the Fall term.

-- Application deadline: December 10, 2020
+- Application deadline: December 10, 2023

 Admission to the PhD program is based on:

-Research/work experience: Persons who are considering graduate school should seek opportunities to become involved in research during the junior or senior years.
+Research/work experience: Persons who are considering graduate school should seek opportunities to become involved in research during their junior or senior years.
 This could be a summer job in a research laboratory, a directed study/research course or a bachelors thesis.
 This will help the applicant assess their interest in research and help the admission committee assess their qualification for graduate school.

-In some cases students may define a research project that draws on resources in two or more areas of the department.
-Students who are applying to the IOE Ph.D. program should take time to familiarize themselves with these research areas and with the work of faculty in those areas.
-Most of the faculties maintain web pages that describe their research, list their research publications, and the courses they teach.
-Applicants are allowed up to a three page “Statement of Purpose 1” for describing their research interest.
+In some cases, students may define a research project that draws on resources in two or more areas of the department.
+Students who are applying to the IOE PhD program should take time to familiarize themselves with these research areas and with the work of faculty in those areas.
+Most of the faculties maintain web pages that describe their research, list their research publications and the courses they teach.
+Applicants are allowed up to a three-page “statement of purpose1” for describing their research interest.
 In describing your area of interest, you should also consider the work of one or more faculty with which you might work.
-In addition to describing your area of interest you should describe relevant courses, research experiences, work experiences or faculty interactions that have helped to shape your interest and prepare you for work in this area.
+In addition to describing your area of interest, you should describe relevant courses, research experiences, work experiences or faculty interactions that have helped to shape your interest and prepare you for work in this area.

-Financial support: The department recognizes that Ph.D. students require financial support for personal needs as well as research needs and makes every effort to determine how each student will be supported before they are admitted to the program.
+Financial support: The department recognizes that PhD students require financial support for personal needs as well as research needs and makes every effort to determine how each student will be supported before they are admitted to the program.

-Some domestic students may qualify for a local fellowship called the “Rackham Merit Fellowship” or “RMF”.
+Some domestic students may qualify for a local fellowship called the Rackham Merit Fellowship (RMF).
 RMF awards provide fellowship support for the first and fourth years and two summers.
-RMF awards are based on students’ demonstrated commitment to diversity, e.g., volunteer and/or community service, extra-curricular activities, leadership activities, educational, cultural, geographic or socio-economic background, financial hardship and first generation U.S. citizen or first generation in family to graduate from a four-year college.
-Your commitment to diversity should be explained in the “Personal Statement” 2 in the application.
+RMF awards are based on students’ demonstrated commitment to diversity, e.g., volunteer and/or community service, extra-curricular activities, leadership activities, educational, cultural, geographic or socio-economic background, financial hardship and first-generation U.S. citizen or first generation in family to graduate from a four-year college.
+Your commitment to diversity should be explained in the personal statement2 portion of your application.

-1 The Statement of Purpose should be a concise, well-written statement about your academic and research background, your career goals, and how Michigan’s graduate program will help you meet your career and educational objectives.
+1 The statement of purpose should be a concise, well-written statement about your academic and research background, your career goals, and how Michigan’s graduate program will help you meet your career and educational objectives.

 2 How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?